Energy efficiency standards can be confusing. A good insulating structure has a low ‘U-value’.

 Internorm windows used in former school conversion: St. Finian’s Schoolhouse, Co.
 Wicklow

-Calculating the true U-value of a window
+European Standards – calculating the true U-value of a window unit:

 According to the European standard DIN EN ISO 10077-1, the insulation values of a window are calculated by splitting it into three zones: frame, glazing and glass composite edge.
 The components for the calculation are named accordingly: Uf (f for frame), Ug (g for glazing) and ψ (psi = glass composite edge).
 The values Uf and Ug are factored into the calculation with their respective area.
 By contrast, the glass edge psi is considered according to its length.
 From these components, the total thermal insulation value Uw (w for window) is calculated according to the following formula: